Rio 2: Release

 Rodrigo Santoro, who voices Tulio, and the soundtrack's producer Sérgio Mendes at the film's press event.

 Rio 2 was released to international theaters on March 20, 2014.
 The film's premiere was held in Miami, Florida, on March 20, 2014.
 The film was released theatrically in the United States on April 11, 2014.

-The film's theatrical release was preceded by Almost Home, a short film produced by DreamWorks Animation to promote their 2015 film Home (20th Century Fox handled distribution for DWA's films at the time of its release).
+The film's theatrical release was preceded by Almost Home, a short film produced by DreamWorks Animation to promote their 2015 film Home, also released by Fox.

 Marketing

 Under the supervision of 20th Century Fox—with director Carlos Saldanha and music composer John Powell—the film's natural hometown of Rio de Janeiro, Brazil used the film as a tie-in promotion for the 2014 New Year's Eve celebration at Copacabana Beach.

-Three of four Angry Birds Rio episodes — all visually tied to Rio 2 — have been released.
-The first, "Rocket Rumble", was released in December 2013, the second, "High Dive", in February 2014, and the third, "Blossom River", in April 2014.
+Six episodes for Angry Birds Rio — all visually tied to Rio 2 — were released between December 2013 and September 2015.
+The first, "Rocket Rumble", was released in December 2013, and was later followed by "High Dive" in February 2014, "Blossom River" in April 2014, "Timber Tumble" & "Hidden Harbor" in July 2014, and "Treasure Hunt" in September 2015.
+The main theme for these updates, that being "Angry Birds Rio 2 Theme", featured vocals by the Barbatuques, who also performed "Beautiful Creatures" in the film's soundtrack.

 In April 2014, Kohl's began selling Blu, Gabi, and Luiz plush toys as a part of their Kohl's Cares merchandise program.
 The film also had promotional backing from Burger King, General Mills, Liberty Travel and ConAgra Foods.